brianlukonsolo/Spring-AI-Ollama-Chat-RAG-API/README.md

 # Spring AI - Ollama Chat
-The bare minimun needed to chat with your locally running Ollama AI models.
+The bare minimum setup required to chat with your locally running Ollama AI models using Retrieval-Augmented Generation (RAG).
+Any file you provide containing private or domain-specific knowledge is stored in the ChromaDB vector store, and the Large Language Model leverages that context to generate responses.
+This is particularly useful when you need to ask about the details of a contract or request a summary of a report.
+At present, the project supports .txt files, but it can be easily extended to handle other formats such as PDF, CSV, Excel, and Word documents.

 ## Pre-requisites: